zzws524/Paper_AI_For_Nursing/README.md

 ```bash
 python task2_answer_comprison.py
 ```

+- For Task 3, run each jupter-notebook under Analysis_For_paper folder.

 - In task1_answer_question.py and task2_answer_comprison.py, you may change parameters in "asyncio.run(main())" at the end of the file.